How are drones used in Asset Management?

 Water pipes - Water leaks are responsible for 20% of water wastage.
 With water being a scarce resource as it is, regular inspections will go a long way in prolonging the inevitable.

-With the right software and personnel, you can turn your drone into a powerful tool for creating maps and analyzing data across industries.
+With the right software and personnel, you can turn your drone into a powerful tool for creating maps and analysing data across industries.
 Agriculture, construction and engineering & mining are some of the many industries that benefit from this.

 At Ellipsis Drive, we have created a solution that converts raw geospatial data from devices such as drones into beautiful live maps that can be readily used by stakeholders for decision making and optimal resource allocation.
 Download our application and get a one stop solution to manage all your geospatial projects!